 - Spread it like jam onto your favorite toast or bagel.

-- Make a pumpkin milkshake, add a generous scoop, a little cinnamon and milk along with your vanilla ice cream and whir!
+- Make a pumpkin milkshake or smoothie by adding a generous scoop, a little cinnamon, and milk, then whir!

 - Stir into soups to thicken or chili — nobody will even know!